Dr Piers Hemsley

 Through our proteomics work we have found that S-acylation is a common feature of proteins involved in detecting and responding to hormones, signalling peptides, microbes and abiotic stresses.
 Elucidating the role of S-acylation state changes in controlling these processes is currently the main focus of the lab and is funded by the BBSRC.

 We are also interested in understanding the fundamental processes regulating S-acylation and de-S-acylation.
 We are therefore currently trying to identify the enzymes involved and define enzyme-substrate pairings using genetics, classical biochemistry, activity based protein profiling, proteomics and novel protein-protein interaction methods.

 Our main study organism for fundamental science is Arabidopsis thaliana, but we also increasingly use Nicotiana benthamiana as a gateway for translating our results into Solanaceous crops such as potato and tomato to improve resistance to pathogens and abiotic stress.
 We also work extensively with the yeast Saccharomyces cerevisiae to enable high throughput biochemistry to be performed.

 We have developed many assays for examining S-acylation in plants (Hemsley et al. 2008 Plant Methods.
 Jan; 4(1):2; Hemsley et al. 2013.
 New Phytologist.
-197(3):805-14) and have made many subsequent refinements to enable faster assaying, greater accuracy of quantification and higher throughput.
-Although these refinements have not yet been published we are happy to share them with the community and can provide bench protocols for all of our S-acylation assays.
+197(3):805-14) and have made many subsequent refinements to enable faster assaying, greater accuracy of quantification and higher throughput (Hurst et al. 2017.
+BioTechniques 62(2):69-75).
+We are also more than happy to provide bench protocols for all of our S-acylation assays.